 Padding and margin work the same way for both child and parent elements.

-Note: Child elements do not inherit the margin or padding from their element.
-If you want some space between child elements, you have to apply the margin separately for the individual elements.
+Note: Child elements do not inherit the Margin or padding from their element.
+If you want space between child elements, you must apply the Margin separately for the individual elements.

-Here is the real-world example of parent elements and their child elements.
-Parent elements are represented with a pink border and their child elements with a yellow border.
+Here is a real-world example of parent elements and their child elements.
+Parent elements are represented with a pink border and child elements with a yellow border.

-As you can see, you need to create space in between child elements too and you have to use margin or padding for that.
+As you can see, you need to create space between child elements and use Margin or Padding for that.

-In fact, Margin and padding can be applied to each and every element on a web page.
+In fact, Margin and padding can be applied to every element on a web page.

-Note: All most all the browsers add default margin-bottom for headings and paragraphs.
+Note: Most browsers add default margin-bottom for headings and paragraphs.
 You should be aware of this.

-And, I hope this article clears your confusion.
+And I hope this article clears up your confusion.

-These page builders come with a lot of options that let you control both margin and padding and most of the non-techies get intimidated by these options.
+These page builders come with a lot of options that let you control boMargingin and padding, and most of the non-techies get intimidated by these options.

-As you have seen in this margin vs padding tutorial, there is nothing to get intimidated about.
+As you have seen in this tutorial, there is nothing to get intimidated about.
 They are just non-destructive options.

-If you are still confused about the difference, I am really sorry that I couldn’t clear your confusion.
-Here are some other great resources on the web that talks about the same topic:
+If you are still confused about the difference, I am sorry that I couldn’t clear your confusion.
+Here are some other great resources on the web that talk about the same topic:

 https://visualcomposer.com/blog/padding-vs-margin-explained/